Vitality-Fitness/cardiffsportsmassage.co.uk/content/contact.md

 description: Telephone numbers, email addresses and opening hours for our sports massage clinic.
 ---

-Please leave a phone message if I'm unable to answer and I'll return your call as soon as I can.
+Please leave a phone message if I'm unable to answer and I'll return your call within two hours.

 <table class="table table-striped">
   <tbody>